Every City in the USA

 2019 384,145 July 1, 2019

-What's the median income in Bakersfield?
+What is the median household income in Bakersfield?

 Median household income is 4% above the U.S. median ($80,540 vs $77,719); 16.3% live in poverty — 3.8 points above the 12.5% U.S. rate.